Gender Pay Gap, Part IV – Czech Republic.

-At the end of last year, the Government of the Czech Republic published an Gender Pay Gap Action Plan for 2023-2026.[1]
-Although this is a strategic document addressed mainly to the relevant state administration authorities, it provides an interesting insight into the Government’s planned measures in the area of equal pay for equal work or work of equal value and the planned ways of enforcing and respecting the principle of equal pay.
-The Action Plan provides practical steps to address existing gender pay gaps, the first time the government has committed to addressing the gender pay gap in a separate document.
-Together with the adoption of the EU Pay Transparency Directive during our EU Presidency, the Government’s action plan represents an important step towards reducing pay discrimination against women.[2]
+Gender Pay Gap in Czech Republic : At the end of last year, the Government of the Czech Republic published an Gender Pay Gap Action Plan for 2023-2026.[1]
+Discover strategic insights into the Government’s planned measures for equal pay and the enforcement of this principle.
+This comprehensive plan addresses existing gender pay gaps and signifies a commitment to tackling the issue.
+With the recent adoption of the EU Pay Transparency Directive during our EU Presidency, the Government’s action plan takes a crucial step towards reducing pay discrimination against women..[2]

 Pay gap in the Czech Republic

-In international comparison, the Czech Republic is one of the countries with one of the highest levels of gender pay gaps in the same job and in the same workplace.
-Published surveys show that gender inequalities persist in the Czech Republic and that gender discrimination is significantly higher than in other EU27 countries.
-For comparison, gender pay inequalities in Western European countries at the same job level are at most around 5%, while in the Czech Republic this figure is double.
-In particular, if we compare the wages of men and women in the same job (including private employment in the same workplace), the pay gap between women and men in the Czech Republic averages 10%.
-To be complete, it should be added that the calculations take into account the possible influence of age and educational attainment, which should not affect this calculation.
+The Czech Republic ranks among the countries with the highest gender pay gaps in the same job and workplace.
+Surveys reveal persistent gender inequalities and significantly higher gender discrimination compared to other EU27 countries.
+While Western European countries typically have gender pay inequalities of around 5% for the same job level, the Czech Republic’s figure is double.
+When comparing wages of men and women in the same job, the average pay gap in the Czech Republic is 10%.
+This calculation takes into account factors like age and educational attainment, which should not influence the gap.

-If we do not compare only the same occupations, the Czech Republic is still slightly worse off.
-The data presented in the Action Plan shows that in 2018, the overall gender pay gap in the Czech Republic equalled to 19%.
-From 2018 to 2020, this gap has slightly decreased from 19% to 17%, yet it is still one of the largest gaps in the EU.
-However, the above results show that the differences in the number of hours worked (e.g., due to part-time caring parent) between the two genders are on average very small and cannot explain the gender pay gap.
+When comparing different occupations, the Czech Republic still lags behind.
+According to the Action Plan data, the overall gender pay gap in 2018 was 19%, slightly decreasing to 17% by 2020.
+However, this gap remains one of the largest in the EU.
+It’s important to note that differences in the number of hours worked, such as due to part-time caring for parents, are minimal and cannot explain the gender pay gap.

-For an overall comparison, it is worth adding a look at the effect of educational attainment on pay.
-The published results show that the lowest pay gap is between men and women with elementary education, where the difference is “only” 15.3%.
-The figure is 22.2% for those with a high school education without a high school diploma, 19.3% for those with a high school diploma, and the highest for male and female university graduates, where the difference is a full 26.2%.
+For a comprehensive comparison, it’s worth considering the impact of educational attainment on pay.
+Results indicate that the smallest pay gap (15.3%) is between men and women with elementary education.
+The figure rises to 22.2% for those with a high school education without a diploma, 19.3% for those with a high school diploma, and reaches 26.2% for male and female university graduates.

 In the context of transparency, it is stated that the methods used to determine the remuneration of individual employees are not transparent.
 In particular, male and female applicants are often not aware of their salary levels before starting to work, lack clear information on employers’ remuneration systems, policies and rules, or do not understand the information on payrolls.

-A set of tools should be used to address the pay gap, including, for example, ensuring access to information on pay systems and rules covering all components of salary or wages, availability of information on career progression opportunities in relation to financial remuneration, etc. In addition, effective tools should include informing male and female employees of their starting salary before they start work, as well as the right to request information on the average remuneration of people doing the same job or work of equal value distinguishing between women and men, reporting by companies of a certain size on the gender pay gap, and regular audits on remuneration.
+To address the pay gap, various tools should be employed.
+These include ensuring access to comprehensive information on pay systems and rules, career progression opportunities linked to financial remuneration, and more.
+Effective tools also involve informing employees about their starting salary and their right to request information on the average remuneration of people doing the same job, distinguished by gender.
+Companies of a certain size should report the gender pay gap, and regular audits on remuneration should be conducted.

 The Action Plan presented by the Government[4] outlined a number of objectives and accompanying measures that will most likely be implemented in the Czech legal system in the future.
 Although this is not in the near future, here are selected objectives that employers can already focus on in their practice.